KinuthiaN/Pizza-Palace/README.md

 My names is Geoffrey and, am a beginner in software development

 #### BDD
-This website is coded in Html and is given more functionality by Javascript and jQuery
+This website is coded in Html and is given more functionality by Javascript and jQuery.

 #### Technologies Used
 HTML,CSS,jQuery and Javascript are the technologies used